The History of Beds and Mattresses

 The history of beds and primitive mattresses are intertwined.

 For thousands of years, humans have been trying to find a comfortable place to sleep.
-These ancient beds gave way to stuffed mattresses, and eventually led to the memory foam that is more common today.
+These ancient beds gave way to stuffed mattresses and eventually led to many people sleeping on memory foam mattresses today.

 Ancient Sleeping Habits

-While mattresses in ancient times were barely more than a pile of flora meant to cushion against a hard surface, it was the first attempt at providing comfort while sleeping.
+While beds and mattresses in ancient times were barely more than a pile of flora meant to cushion against a hard surface, it was the first attempt at providing comfort while sleeping.

 The mattress itself was about 22 square feet, large enough to hold an entire family, and was about a foot high.